-Eddie Sharkey is one of the last throwbacks to a time when wrestling was looked at as "real," and fan’s passions and emotions many times put the performers in unsafe situations.
-As Sharkey tells it, being a professional wrestler became dangerous on almost a nightly basis.
+Eddie Sharkey is one of the last throwbacks to a time when wrestling was looked at as "real," and fans’ passions and emotions often put the performers in precarious situations.
+As Sharkey tells it, being a professional wrestler was dangerous almost every night.

 "People used to get heart attacks during the matches.
 There would be an ambulance parked outside of the venues.
 Back then, people really believed."
 Sharkey further recalls, "They’d tell me, ‘Congratulations, good match… someone died during your match.’
 It was common."